 When you have an autoimmune condition, your body starts to attack itself.
 This kind of hearing loss develops quickly.
 If you unexpectedly lose your hearing, you should visit a doctor immediately.
 Hearing impairment can be reduced with medical treatment.

 This is an issue with the inner ear.
 It is unknown what causes Ménière's disease.
-Typically, it begins in people between the ages of 30 and 50.
+It usually begins in people between the ages of 30 and 50.
 This condition frequently results in sensorineural hearing loss in the patient.
 Ringing in the ears and dizziness are frequent.
 Another possibility is sensitivity to loud noises.
 While the degrees of hearing impairment fluctuates, some of it eventually becomes permanent.

 Hearing loss in children mostly results from congenital or hereditary disorders, something that the child acquires from the mother when in womb.
 The reasons of hearing impairment in children include the following: